KnightBlue14/MachineLearning/LogisticRegression/readme.md

 That's all well and good, but as is, all we're doing is training models.
 How do we go about actually using them in a real world example?

-For this we need an additional model - pickle, which is included in Python.
+For this we need an additional module - pickle, which is included in Python.
 Going through export.py, we can set up our model just as before, but now export it in a 'pkl' file.
 Then, in import.py, we recollect it, then apply it to our test data, giving an accuracy of
 ```
 Accuracy: 0.9685185185185186
 ```